 Tropical Depressions and Storms

 Tropical depressions are storms which have wind speeds of less than 39 mph or 34 knots.
-Tropical storms have wind speeds of between 39 and 119 mph (34 and 64 knots).
+However, tropical storms have wind speeds of between 39 and 119 mph (34 and 64 knots).
 While neither of these quite hit hurricane wind speed levels, they’re still extremely dangerous.
 You can expect:

 - Shaking and bending of trees, poles, bushes, and other objects